kaidiwu/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a Ph.D. candidate in social psychology working with David Dunning at the University of Michigan.
-Prior to graduate school, I received my B.A. in Psychology and B.Mus.A in Piano Performance from the University of Michigan.
+Prior to graduate school, I received my B.A. in psychology and B.Mus.A in piano performance from the University of Michigan.